 - Keep DNBs on ice during the entire operation to prevent DNBs from performing secondary replication. - It is very important to mix DNBs gently by using a wide-bore, non-filtered pipette tip.
-Do not centrifuge, vortex, or shake the tube. - This is not a STOP point, immediately go to the next step: Quantifying DNBs and pooling on Page 63.
+Do not centrifuge, vortex, or shake the tube. - DNBs can be stored at 2 °C to 8 °C and sequenced within 4 hours.
+It is recommended to use the DNB with PE150 read length as soon as possible. - This is not a STOP point, immediately go to the next step: Quantifying DNBs and pooling on Page 73.